Gillian Taylor - Counsellor & psychotherapist - Dundee

 - Certificate in " Understanding Chinese International students" , at the University of Dundee

 - Certificate in "Depression", at the University of Dundee

 - Volunteer training at the Women's rape and sexual abuse center in Dundee, this included the following-

 - Working with self harm

 - Ritual and domestic abuse.

-- I bring over 10 years’ experience in the field of mental health to my clinical practices as a psychotherapist.
+- I bring 10 years’ experience in the field of mental health to my clinical practice as a psychotherapist.
 These settings were run for and by people with experience of mental health difficulties, offering a wide spectrum of activities and support to enable positive self-expression, creative exploration, self-development, developing communication and peer support.

 - I also worked between two counselling agencies, both based in Dundee.
 I worked with Insight counselling, which welcomed people from all walks of life; all social economic, ethnic and religious groups.
 I also worked as an associate counsellor at Dundee University; providing counselling for students and staff.

 - I opened up in private practice in 2015.